MidMichOnline/commrecon-11052016/ShepherdSchoolsChoirs/superhero.md

-# Adventures of a Comic Book Artist
+# "Adventures of a Comic Book Artist" to be presented in the Shepherd Auditorium on by the SMS November 4th and 5th

 @[ShepherdSchoolsChoirs](https://www.facebook.com/shepherdchoirs/?fref=nf) This week the Middle School Choirs will participate in the performances of "The Adventures Of A Comic Book Artist" with the Middle School Drama Cast and Crew.
 If interested, evening performances are on Friday and Saturday at 7PM.
 I would encourage everyone that loves theater, to come and check it out.
 The music is catchy, there are lots of jokes, and who doesn't like a story with loads of superheroes?!